 - If your painkiller overdose lawsuit is not successful, you pay your propoxyphene overdose injury lawyer nothing.

-- We offer free legal consultations to anyone affected by propoxyphene or Darvocet.
+- We offer free legal consultations on the opioid painkiller class action lawsuit to anyone affected by propoxyphene or Darvocet.

 - Our law firm is proud to co-counsel with other law firms around the country to help clients.